ImperialCollegeLondon/MSE404-MM/docs/labs/lab01/readme.md

 ### 3.1 Writing to and reading from file
 In many circumstances, you might want to save the output of a command to a file so that you can process it later.
-This can be done with the **output redirect** symbol `>`.
+This can be done with the ***output redirect*** symbol `>`.
 For example, running
 ```bash
 date > file.txt
 ```

-in the command line will save the output that you got previously into the file called “file.txt”.
+in the command line will save the output that you got previously into the file called `file.txt`.
 You can check that this file has been created by using gedit.

 !!! example "Task 3: saving to file"
     1. Run the previous command